nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_commissioning.rst

       The Touchlink mode is optional in Zigbee and is not supported in the |NCS|.

 The Touchlink mode allows commissioning of devices in close proximity to each other, which means that the key criterium for this mode is the signal strength.
-It involes an initiator device and a target device, where the initiator is a member of an existing Zigbee network or it can form a new network.
+It involves an initiator device and a target device, where the initiator is a member of an existing Zigbee network or it can form a new network.
 Once the network is created, the initiator looks for the target on four channels by sending InterPAN frames.
 When the target is found, the initiator can create a local binding with a remote endpoint or request adding the remote endpoint to a group.
 The target first identifies itself with the initiator and then receives requests from it and responds to them.